WebRTC Leaks: What Are They and How Can I Prevent Them?

 The best way to turn off WebRTC capabilities on your Google Chrome browser is to install a browser extension.
 Here are some popular and reputable extensions that will help you stop WebRTC leaks:

-To install any of the Chrome extensions listed above, click on the hyperlink we included to visit its product page.
+To install any Chrome extensions listed above, click the hyperlink we included to visit its product page.
 When you’re ready to install one, click the blue button that says “Add to Chrome.”

 A screenshot of the Google Chrome store and the WebRTC Control extension page.

 Next, pin the extension’s icon to the top of your browser for easy and immediate access.
-Click on the jigsaw puzzle piece towards the top right corner of your screen, then click on the push pin icon that appears next to your WebRTC blocker.
+Click on the jigsaw puzzle piece at the top right corner of your screen, then click on the push pin icon next to your WebRTC blocker.

 A screenshot of Google Chrome web browser extensions, including the WebRTC Control extension and the option to pin it.

-You’ll also need to ensure that WebRTC leaks are blocked on Incognito mode.
+You’ll also need to ensure that WebRTC leaks are blocked in Incognito mode.
 By default, most extensions are turned off for Incognito mode.

 To activate your WebRTC extension in Incognito mode, type chrome://extensions/ into your browser bar.
 Under the name of your WebRTC extension, click on “Details.”
 Toggle on the switch next to “Allow in Incognito.”